What Is the RADIUS Protocol and How Does It Work?

 4. (If ACCESS ACCEPT) Client Authorization Grants User Access

-Client receives the ACCESS ACCEPT message with shared secret and Filter ID attribute, which grants access to a unique RADIUS group.
-Each group collects users with the same access controls, typically within the same department and/or authority level.
+Once the RADIUS server authenticates and authorizes the user, the client receives the ACCESS ACCEPT response with the shared secret and Filter ID attribute.
+This grants access to a RADIUS group containing other authorized users with the same permissions (typically same department and/or authority level).

 Certificate Authentication and Authorization

-1. Device Sends Access Request With Certificate to NAS
+1. Device Sends Access Request with Certificate to NAS

 To start the process, the device requesting access sends its certificate to the NAS.